foreveraloneT/buffet/README.md

 * The purpose of this project is to learn react and redux.
 * This project was bootstrapped with Create React App.
 * This project use redux.
-* This project use API from json-server.
+* This project use API from json-server [https://github.com/typicode/json-server](https://github.com/typicode/json-server).

 ## Pre-install